grev-uv/hpg-msuite/README.md

 4. Launch HPG-Dhunter application.

 Once the **HPG-Methyl** interface is running, the alignment process of fastq files can be done for all the samples easily.
-This interface turns the alignment process through the terminal, typing one by one the commands for each sample of the set, into an automated process.
+This interface turns the alignment of several samples into an automated process, instead of repeatedly typing the commands for each of the samples.

 This is the main UI: